JustineVillanueva/Communication-Systems-Laboratory-FM-Modulation-Sampling-and-PCM/README.md

 </details>

 ### Observation
-The PCM encoder successfully converted the analog input signal into a digital bitstream.
-Each sample was quantized and represented as a binary value, demonstrating how analog information can be digitally transmitted and processed.
+The PCM encoder converted the analog input signal into a digital bitstream by sampling and quantizing the signal.
+Each sample was represented by a binary value, showing how analog information can be digitally transmitted.
+Minor differences between the original signal and the encoded output were observed due to quantization.

 ---
 ## Laboratory Experiment 13: PCM Decoding